-Campus Safety is responsible for the security and access control systems to aid in providing a safe and secure environment.
-The goal of the Card Reader System is to provide building access while ensuring the safety of faculty, staff, and students.
+Campus Safety and Security is responsible for the security and access control systems to aid in providing a safe and secure environment.
+The Card Reader System aims to provide building access while ensuring the safety of faculty, staff, and students.
 Access control uses a proactive approach to enhance campus security for crime prevention.

-Building access outside of business hours is requested via email, campussafety@ketchum.edu, or phone call to Campus Safety.
+Building access outside of business hours is requested via email (CampusSafety@ketchum.edu) or phone call at 714.992.7892 to Campus Safety and Security.
 All requests are subject to a security and administrative review.
-It is important to note that just because someone studies, practices, or works in a specific building, they do not automatically have after-hours access into that building.
+It is important to note that just because someone studies, practices or works in a specific building, they do not automatically have after-hours access to that building.